 The implanted vascular access catheter is then ready for use.

 Your intravenous line will be removed.

-For pediatric patients, a smaller catheter or other equipment may be used.
-X-ray equipment settings will be adjusted to lower the radiation dose used to guide the placement of the catheter.
+For pediatric patients, a smaller catheter and equipment appropriate to the patient’s size may be used.
+As children are smaller than adults, the x-ray equipment settings will be adjusted to appropriately reduce the radiation dose required to guide the placement of the catheter.

-Pediatric procedures are more commonly performed with deeper sedation, possibly with the assistance of an anesthesiologist.
+Pediatric procedures are frequently performed with deeper sedation, possibly with the assistance of an anesthesiologist.
 Your child may be required to have nothing to eat or drink for up to six hours before the procedure.
 You will be given detailed instructions depending on the age of your child.